DmitryEfimenko/ssr-with-i18n/article/part-3.md

+# Lost in Translation...
+Strings
-# Lost in translation... strings - Part 3: i18n for Server-Side Rendered Angular applications
+# Part 3: i18n for Server-Side Rendered Angular Applications

 ## Previously
 TODO

-## A better way
+## A Better Solution

 ### Option 1.
 Fix via providing a separate I18nModule for the server.